University entry in Ireland: decided by lottery?

 Some years ago I suggested in a newspaper article that it would be better to replace the points system with a lottery.
 My suggestion was that each programme should determine what the minimum points were that were needed to ensure a student would be able to navigate the course successfully; and if there were then more applicants for the programme with the minimum points than there were places, the allocation should be done by lottery.
 This would be immune to influence and corruption as in the present system, but would not follow the existing framework’s tendency to distort student choice.

 At the time my suggestion was criticized severely, and indeed I got very little support.
 Interestingly however, the Irish Times reports today that the idea has been picked up and recommended for consideration in a report prepared for the National Council for Curriculum and Assessment (NCCA) by retired University College Cork professor Áine Hyland.

 Ultimately the reform or abolition of the points system rests with the universities, who own it.
-It is to be hoped that they will take this particular idea for reform seriously.Explore posts in the same categories: higher education comment below, or link to this permanent URL from your own site.
+It is to be hoped that they will take this particular idea for reform seriously.higher education comment below, or link to this permanent URL from your own site.